 Antalya

 Nicknamed the ‘Turkish capital of tourism’, Antalya is a vibrant seaside destination.
-This popular holiday spot bubbles to life each night with international eateries and local restaurants stocked with street-side stalls of fish.
-Framed by Hadrian’s Gate, the Old City is perfect for idle shopping and spectacular views of the marina and surrounding mountains.
+This popular holiday spot bubbles to life each night with international eateries and local restaurants stocked with street-side fish stalls.
+Framed by Hadrian’s Gate, the Old City is perfect for shopping.
+Make sure you check out the spectacular views of the marina and surrounding mountains.

-Whenever you get too hot, a cliff-side beach club is usually only a few minutes away.
-You could also consider stopping by one of Turkey’s best museums, the Antalya Museum.
+In Antalya, whenever you get too hot, a cliff-side beach club is usually only a few minutes away.
+Or, you could also consider a cool stroll through one of Turkey’s best museums, the Antalya Museum.

 Filled with artifacts of gold coins, pottery, mosaics, jewellery and more, their marquee attraction is the Hall of Gods: a series of larger-than-life godly sculptures of Zeus, Aphrodite, Hermes, Artemis and other figures from history and mythology.